Early Life and Education of Robert F. Kennedy: A Complete Timeline

 May 30, 1946: Honorable Discharge from the Navy

-September 1948: Enrolled at the University of Virginia School of Law
+September 1948: Enrolled at University of Virginia School of Law

 1948: Graduated from Harvard

-In 1948, Robert Kennedy graduated from Harvard with a bachelor's degree in political science, concluding his undergraduate education.
+In 1948, Robert Kennedy graduated from Harvard with a bachelor's degree in political science, marking the completion of his undergraduate education.

 June 17, 1950: Marriage to Ethel Skakel